Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

-Plants growing up to 1 m high with red, yellow and green colored, patterned leaves, which can also vary in shape, from the Euphorbiaceae(spurge) family.
-The plant produces a milky, cloudy sap.
+Herbaceous plants growing up to 1 m high with red, yellow and green patterned leaves, which can also vary in shape, from the Euphorbiaceae(spurge) family.
+The plant produces a milky, cloudy, poisonous sap that quickly oxidizes into a rubbery film (latex).
+It also produces round capsule fruits.
+Flowering time: July to October, fruit ripening: September to October.

 Occurrence